-When developing a new application, it is important to know the differences between the v1.0 and v2.0 endpoints.
-Below are the main differences, as well as some existing limitations for the v2.0 endpoint.
+When developing a new application, it's important to know the differences between the Microsoft identity platform (v2.0) and Azure Active Directory (v1.0) endpoints.
+This article covers the main differences between the endpoints and some existing limitations for Microsoft identity platform.

-Not all Azure Active Directory (Azure AD) scenarios and features are supported by the v2.0 endpoint.
-To determine if you should use the v2.0 endpoint, read about v2.0 limitations.
+The Microsoft identity platform endpoint doesn't support all Azure AD scenarios and features.
+To determine if you should use the Microsoft identity platform endpoint, read about Microsoft identity platform limitations.

 Who can sign in

-The v2.0 endpoint allows work and school accounts from Azure AD and personal accounts (MSA) (hotmail.com, outlook.com, msn.com) to sign in.
+- The Microsoft identity platform endpoint allows work and school accounts from Azure AD and personal Microsoft accounts (MSA), such as hotmail.com, outlook.com, and msn.com, to sign in.

-Both v1.0 and v2.0 endpoints also accept sign-ins of guest users of an Azure AD directory for applications configured as single-tenant or for multi-tenant applications configured to point to the tenant-specific endpoint (
+- Both endpoints also accept sign-ins of guest users of an Azure AD directory for applications configured as single-tenant or for multi-tenant applications configured to point to the tenant-specific endpoint (

-The v2.0 endpoint allows you to write apps that accept sign-in from both personal and work and school accounts, giving you the ability to write your app completely account-agnostic.
-For instance, if your app calls the Microsoft Graph, some additional functionality and data will be available to work accounts, such as their SharePoint sites or Directory data.
+The Microsoft identity platform endpoint allows you to write apps that accept sign-ins from personal Microsoft accounts, and work and school accounts.
+This gives you the ability to write your app completely account-agnostic.
+For example, if your app calls the Microsoft Graph, some additional functionality and data will be available to work accounts, such as their SharePoint sites or directory data.
 But for many actions, such as Reading a user's mail, the same code can access the email for both personal and work and school accounts.

 Incremental and dynamic consent